zcrayman/tut-data/2/README.ftl.md

 >
 ```

-You are now all set up to proceed with this part of the tutorial.
+Congratulations, MongoDB seems to be alive and healthy!
+You are now all set to develop your Mongo-centric Persistence Domain components.

 ## Import Spring Data MongoDB